ErichDylus/Smart-Contract-Resources/Legal.md

 [DAO Model Law](https://coala.global/reports/#1623963887316-6ce8de52-e0a0) - A proposed international uniform, model set of rules to provide legal certainty for DAOs and their members and participants by the Coalition of Automated Legal Applications (COALA), 2021

 [Resources for DAOs and Creators](https://kinjal.mirror.xyz/eD3-Sgv2h50j-kwjHQCOnwqMKqSLTfnrqrtNypU-P5k) - Kinjal Shah

+[LexDAO](https://github.com/lexDAO/LexCorpus/blob/master/contracts/legal/dao/membership/TUNAA.md) and [a16z](https://a16z.com/wp-content/uploads/2021/10/DAO-Legal-Framework-Jennings-Kerr10.19.21-Final.pdf) have penned materials on the case for Unincorporated Nonprofit Associations as DAO legal wrappers.
+[Cooperatives](https://thedefiant.io/solving-the-riddle-of-the-dao-with-colorados-cooperative-laws/) are gaining traction as legal wrappers for certain types of DAOs as well.